shakson1/dogoctl/README.md

 - 📋 **List Droplets**: View all your droplets with status indicators, region, size, and IP information
 - ➕ **Create Droplets**: Interactive form with helpful hints to create new droplets
 - 🗑️ **Delete Droplets**: Safe deletion with confirmation dialogs
+- 🔌 **SSH Connection**: Quick SSH access to droplets directly from the TUI
 - 🔄 **Real-time Refresh**: Reload droplet list with loading indicators
 - 🎨 **Color-coded Status**: Visual indicators for droplet status (● active, ○ off, ◐ new)
 - 📊 **Status Bar**: Shows droplet count and last refresh time